How to Be a Tour Manager: Education and Career Information

 Step 1: Earn a Bachelor's Degree

-Although no degree is required to become a tour director, sources from Missouri State University suggest that a degree in business management may be helpful in assuring success in this field.
+A bachelor's degree is required by some employers, while others are looking for applicants with some college coursework.
 A prospective tour director may find it helpful to take classes in business law, psychology, accounting, management, computers and first aid.
 College students who enroll in a business management program may also take classes in marketing, entrepreneurship, operations management and negotiation skills.

 - Participate in an internship.
-According to Missouri State University, the live music industry is a field in which practical experience is typically a more important consideration for employers than formal education.
-For this reason, a college student who seeks a career in tour management might benefit from taking part in an internship with an employer in the music business.
+Practical experience might be a more important consideration for employers than formal education in this field.
+For this reason, a college student who seeks a career in tour management can benefit from taking part in an internship with an employer in the music business.
 Interns may be asked to help with marketing campaigns, assist with research, work on multimedia presentations, help construct websites or organize street teams.
 Actual duties involved in an internship may differ widely by employer.
 Individuals who complete a music business internship may have the opportunity to make crucial professional contacts in the music industry.
 Networking and becoming acquainted with the right people is especially important for advancement in this field.

 Step 2: Gain Experience in the Live Entertainment Industry